top of page

 Beam, Output, and Runtime

-The Ulanzi LM07 is unique in that it has three seperate LEDs, with very warm white 2000K, neutral/daylight white 5500K, and very cool white 8000K.
+The Ulanzi LM07 is unique in that it has three separate LEDs, with very warm white 2000K, neutral/daylight white 5500K, and very cool white 8000K.
 These are placed in a triangular pattern beneath an aspheric zoom lens.
 The zoom range is between 30 degrees and 70 degrees, and the beam is hard edged.
 Due to the offset nature of the LEDs and aspheric lens, the beam is not flat/even.
 There is a warmer CCT and more green tint as you get closer to the edge of the beam.
 Zoom lights allow for more fine control of the beam than conventional flashlights.
 However, they do have many compromises compared to fixed lens flashlights, notably inferior heat handling, inferior waterproofing, and loss of lumens within the optics when zoomed.

 The Ulanzi LM07 has three LEDs with different CCTs.